gmc17/CS630-F22/What is unit testing?.md

 Unit testing breaks up code into the smallest possible testable pieces (usually classes, functions, or individual lines), called 'units'.
 Importantly, units must be isolated -- that is, they must not rely on external systems like databases, file systems, networks, or system configurations.[^1]

-The reason to use unit testing is that if bugs are found, their location is known to high precision.
+The chief reason to use unit testing is that if bugs are found, their location is known to high precision.
 Instead of knowing there's an bug *somewhere* in, say, 500 lines of code, this bug would be known to be in a small class, function, or even a specific line.
 This makes it much easier to catch and fix bugs.

 ## Example